chrisdennett/duke-street-listening-post/README.md

 - Get photos being loaded from settings files.
 - Add a screen for the off setting - testcard maybe saying select track.
   - or could just be big text saying: "⬇ Select a Track ⬇ "
-- Add the LED style on/off lights to show what's playing.
 - Allowing positioning of LEDs and screen via keyboard - save to json.

 IDEAS: